-The ParkRun I did in the UK was 2.5km up and then a pretty raid 2.5km down on loose gravel.
+The ParkRun I did in the UK was 2.5km up and then a pretty rapid 2.5km down on loose gravel.
 The Mont Blanc BOA was superb and I overtook many people on the descent..... suckers!!!!

 On wet trails, the Vibram Megagrip Litebase, does what it does well.
 Never once had I any form of slippage.
 Some lovely forest paths had me gliding along effortlessly.
 I am a big convert to "zero drop" so I find the natural running style makes me feel very comfortable.

 On technical downhills with large rocks I felt there was adequate protection.
 Remember this is a racing shoe so the upper is meant to be lightweight.
 If you want more protection go for a hiking boot. :-)